The Squirrel

 I call it the Squirrel.

-In today’s world, this pattern makes sense.
+In today’s environment, this pattern makes sense.

 As a result, more people are operating like squirrels.